 Other sales revenues include revenues that cannot be classified in the above groups.

 The Company has no income from accommodation or catering services, it only rents out the properties it owns.
+Harsánylejtő Kft. records revenues related to contract amendments as other sales revenues.

 21. Other operating income